instructure/instructure-ui/packages/ui-scripts/README.md

 To run for all packages, run from the repo root:

 `yarn lerna exec --stream -- ui-scripts --publish-package [version]`

+#### `examples`

+To build component examples and start up a dev server with hot reloading:

+`yarn ui-build --examples --watch -p 8080`

+To build component examples for deploying:

+`yarn ui-build --examples`

+#### `server`

+To start up a server to test production builds of examples or docs:

+`yarn ui-scripts --server -p 8080`

 ### Configuration